vaites/wordpress-plugin-feed/README.md

 The *stability* parameter (options: any, stable, alpha, beta, rc) filters the release list using [Semantic Versioning](http://semver.org/).
 Options can be combined separated by commas (stable,rc).

-You clan also clone the repository and run `composer update`:
+You can also clone the repository and run `composer update`:

     git clone https://github.com/vaites/wordpress-plugin-feed
     cd wordpress-plugin-feed